IceColdMartini/Sales-DevDemo/README.md

 - `sender`: Customer's unique profile ID
 - `product_interested`: Name of the product customer is most interested in (null if none)
 - `response_text`: AI-generated response to send back to customer
-- `isReady`: Boolean indicating if customer is ready to purchase (triggers handover to onboarding)
+- `is_ready`: Boolean indicating if customer is ready to purchase (triggers handover to onboarding)

 ### Additional Endpoints